Call Now - Free Estimate

 Ready to map this to your roof?

-We walk Austin homeowners through FHLB eligibility, carrier shopping, and the FORTIFIED + Class 4 spec before writing an estimate.
+We walk Austin homeowners through FHLB questions to verify with member institutions, carrier documentation questions, and the FORTIFIED + Class 4 spec before writing an estimate.
 See all Austin roofing services or request a free FORTIFIED inspection.

 Frequently Asked Questions

 A FORTIFIED asphalt shingle roof on a 2,000 sqft Austin home runs $8,500 to $13,500 installed.
 Adding Class 4 hail-resistant shingles on top of that brings the total to $10,500 to $15,500.
-Income-eligible homeowners can pull up to $17,000 from the FHLB Dallas FORTIFIED Fund, which covers the full cost of most Austin FORTIFIED + Class 4 projects.
+FHLB Dallas may provide up to $17,000 through member financial institutions, but homeowners cannot apply directly and funding availability changes by offering.

 No. They are separate and complementary.
 FORTIFIED is a whole-roof system standard (sealed deck, ring-shank nails, enhanced edge details, third-party inspection) that protects against wind-driven water intrusion.
 Class 4 is a UL 2218 impact rating on the shingle itself.
 A roof can be Class 4 without being FORTIFIED, or FORTIFIED without Class 4 shingles.
 In Austin I recommend stacking both: Class 4 reduces shingle damage from hail, FORTIFIED prevents leaks if the hail does get through.

 Yes.
 A FORTIFIED designation does not waive your coverage or your deductible.
-If hail cracks Class 4 shingles severely enough to require replacement, you file a claim like any other roof.
-What FORTIFIED does is dramatically reduce the odds of interior water damage from wind-driven rain during and after the event, which is often the larger claim component.
-You still get paid for the roof; you just avoid having soaked drywall and ruined flooring added on top.
+If hail damages Class 4 shingles severely enough to require replacement, you file a claim like any other roof and your insurer determines coverage under your policy.
+FORTIFIED is designed to reduce wind-driven water intrusion risk; it is not an insurance promise.

 One to three business days after the install is complete, not during the install itself.
 The roof crew finishes the work and submits documentation (photos, product labels, nailing details) to the third-party FORTIFIED evaluator.
 Most evaluations clear in 48-72 hours and the designation certificate is issued.
 Total project time from tear-off to designation is typically 5-7 working days.

 There is no Texas state FORTIFIED grant to stack with.
 Texas has not created an equivalent to Louisiana's LFHP or Alabama's Strengthen Alabama Homes program.
-The FHLB Dallas grant and the voluntary carrier Class 4 discount are the two main financial levers in Austin.
-You keep the insurance discount for the life of the roof regardless of whether you took the grant.
+The two paths to verify are FHLB Dallas member-institution funding and any carrier-specific Class 4 or FORTIFIED credit.

 Yes.
-The installing contractor must be FORTIFIED-trained through IBHS, and a separate third-party evaluator (not the contractor) inspects and signs off on the designation.
-Certification alone does not guarantee quality; ask how many FORTIFIED roofs the contractor has installed in Central Texas and what their first-time pass rate is with evaluators.
-A pass rate under 100% means re-inspection fees and schedule slips you did not budget for.
+The installing contractor must be FORTIFIED-trained through IBHS, and a separate third-party evaluator inspects and signs off on the designation.
+Certification alone does not guarantee quality; ask how many FORTIFIED roofs the contractor has installed in Central Texas and how evaluator documentation is handled.

 Hunter Lapeyre